ankkesar/StockPriceTracker/StockPriceTracker/README.md

 #### `WebSocketStockPriceService` (class)
 WebSocket implementation of StockPriceService.
-This service is designed to be performance efficient, with controlled ping rate, as per market status
+This service is designed to be performance efficient, with controlled ping rate, as per market status, which can be fetched dynamically and init wss
 - Connects to `wss://ws.postman-echo.com/raw`
 - Generates mock price updates every 2 seconds
 - Handles reconnection logic